Antonio Castriani

 Antonio Castriani (surname also given as Crastini) (c.1460 – August 11, 1510) was an Italian Roman Catholic bishop.

 Biography

+Castriani was a native of Sassoferrato.
+He is said to have been the majordomo of Francesco Alidosi, who became a cardinal in 1505, and Preceptor of Prince Francesco Maria Feltrio della Rovere; he served in Senigallia as locumtens of Duke Giovanni della Rovere of Sora, the father of Francesco.
+Giovanni's brother, Pope Julius II, made Castriani a domestic prelate, and he was the pope's commensualis.

-On March 17, 1506, Antonio Castriani was appointed as Bishop of Cagli but this term was short-lived.
-He was reappointed to become the first Bishop of Montefeltro on May 21, 1507, a position he held until his death on August 11, 1510.
+On March 17, 1506, Antonio Castriani was appointed Bishop of Cagli by Pope Julius II, but this term was short-lived.
+He was appointed Bishop of Montefeltro on May 21, 1507, a position he held until his death on August 11, 1510.